Skip to Content

 Ice cold beer at the Cardrona Hotel

-Oh how I love you summer!
+Oh, how I love you, summer!

 This cream and bright red building is one of the most famous stops on the drive from Queenstown to Wanaka.
-It lies at the end of the Crown Range highway – which if you’ve driven this road you’ll know it can be a tiring drive.
-It’s the highest highway in New Zealand after all, with lots of sharp twists and turns.
-So, this makes Cardrona Hotel a fantastic place to stop and refuel, before continuing on your journey to Mount Cook.
+It lies at the end of the Crown Range highway – which, if you’ve driven this road before, you’ll know it can be a tiring drive.
+It’s the highest highway in New Zealand, after all, with lots of sharp twists and turns!

 Established way back in 1863, it’s one of only two remaining buildings from the gold rush era (the other is the Cardrona Hall and Church next door).
 Today, Cardrona Hotel is an award-winning restaurant with an awesome beer garden.
-I highly recommend the Pulled Pork Cheeseburger.
-Or if you’re short on time, why not have a coffee in the beer garden (or a beer if you’re not the driver!)
+I highly recommend the Pulled Pork Cheeseburger, which was very filling and tasted delicious to the last bite.

-4. Bradrona
+6. Bradrona

 Two people at Bradrona near Wanaka, New Zealand